remeh/statsd-zig/README.md

 # statsd-zig

-Basic DogStatsD UDP server supporting gauges and counters and sending these metrics to Datadog.
+Basic DogStatsD UDP/UDS server supporting gauges and counters and sending these metrics to Datadog.

 ## Getting started

 - `libcurl` must be available on the system
-- Build the binary with `zig build` (build with Zig `0.8.0`)
+- Build the binary with `zig build` (build with Zig `0.9.1`)
 - Set the environment variables `APIKEY` and `HOSTNAME` to configure the daemon

+### With UDP

 - Launch the daemon and start sending it counters and gauges on port udp/8125

+### With UDS

+- Set the environment variable `UDS` to a filepath of the unix socket you want to use
+- Sends counters and gauges on this unix socket with a DogStatsD client

 ## Memory usage

-Thanks to Zig not having a default memory allocator, I control every byte of memory allocated in this daemon (even the memory allocated by the standard library).

-The pattern I've used let me free all the memory allocated for metrics processing once it has reached a certain amount, thus, it let me have the total memory capped to a configurable maximum (set `MAX_MEM_MB`, default value 256).
+I've developed a custom memory allocator measuring how much memory is allocated while processing the metrics (see [measure_allocator.zig](https://github.com/remeh/statsd-zig/blob/master/src/measure_allocator.zig)).

+Using this allocator, the memory is allocated, used, and forgotten for a while.
+When the total amount of allocated memory reaches a certain size, it is completely freed.

+This provides two benefits:

+- close to no time spent freeing memory
+- you can easily configure the maximum amount of memory the server can use (set `MAX_MEM_MB`, default value 256)

 # Author